Special Lagrangians and Bridgeland stable objects beyond geometric stability conditions: the product case: Introduction.

-\textbf{Acknowledgment.} The author would like to thank Fabian~Haiden, Hansol~Hong, Yat-Hin~Marco~Suen, and Peng~Zhou for helpful conversations and correspondences.
+\textbf{Acknowledgment.} The author would like to thank Fabian~Haiden, Hansol~Hong, Yu-Shen~Lin, Yat-Hin~Marco~Suen, and Peng~Zhou for helpful conversations and correspondences.
+The author would especially like to thank Jacopo~Stoppa for explaining his work and for valuable discussions.
 The author was partially supported by the National Natural Science Foundation of China (Grant No.~12401053).